Mascarpone Cheesecake with Orange & Amaretto

 Last weekend, I brought this cheesecake to my parents’ house for family dinner and I almost dropped the damn thing while slipping on ice.
 But fear not, my clumsy footing still appreciates the sanctity of $20 worth of cheese and I held onto that cheesecake like Harry held onto the Sorcerer’s Stone.
 Not that I wouldn’t have pulled a Chandler-and-Rachel and eaten it straight off the ground.
 (Yes, I did just make a HP-Friends combo reference, and I stand by that decision).

 Anyways.
 I am unashamed to admit that I am currently involved in a love affair with a cheesecake.
 I have to say, this is fairly out of character for me.
 Cheese = yay!
 Cake = yay!
-Cheesecake = meh.
+Cheesecake = usually meh.
 I find many cheesecakes to be too dense, or even worse, crumbly.
 And oftentimes, they aren’t sweetened enough, leaving the filling reminiscent of a bagel that’s been sitting on the counter getting cold.

 Almond cookie crust